 The other ability I picked was Crimson Blast.
 This ability invokes a destruction cone at enemies in front of you.
 This ability will not require a locked target, it will be a free action you can execute with the cone extending in front of you.
 Since it does not require a locked target we can safely assume this is an action ability.
 We also know that while there might be a tab ability similar to it, there won’t be a tab version of Crimson Blast.

 A number of people are concerned about the total number of skills that we will have access to on our hotbars.
-At present time, even though we have only seen 12 on the hotbars in the Alpha 1 previews, we know that we can have more than one hot bar, and that we will have fewer than 30 skills.
+At present time, even though we have only seen 12 abilities on the hotbars in the Alpha 1 previews; however, we know it is possible to have more than one hot bar and that the total number abilities available to a character at one time will be fewer than 30. that we can have more than one hot bar, and that we will have fewer than 30 skills.

 It's also important to note that you won’t be able to take 100% of your abilities as Tab or Action.
 Instead, players will have to take at least 25% of one type, maxing the other at 75%.
 They can work with any split inside that 25/75 range, so 50/50 or 40/60, but at least 25% of the abilities must be Action or Tab.